nmfs-ost/AA-SI_DataRoadMap/README.md

 Our data road map is based on echoPype's data processing levels <a href="https://echolevels.readthedocs.io/en/latest/levels_proposed.html"> "echoPype processing levels"</a>, where each level represents a step from "raw" data in manufacturer-specified file formats to gridded data that are ready for input to advanced analytical models, such as, machine learning (ML), artificial intelligence (AI), Bayesian inverse (APES), and other advanced statistical models.
 Active-acoustic data (echosounder, SONAR, multibeam) are our primary data set, but we include supplemental data, such as oceanographic, biological, and geological data that characterize the environment, as well as metadata for all data streams.

 For active acoustic data, we define the levels and processes within those levels as:
 - **Level 0**
-    - Input: raw data file in manufacturer-specified format located in the cloud or on-premise,
+    - **Input**: raw data file in manufacturer-specified format located in the cloud or on-premise,</br>
-    - Harvest survey-level metadata (who, what, when, where, why, and how) for the selected data,
+        1\.
+Harvest survey-level metadata (who, what, when, where, why, and how) for the selected data,</br>
-    - Determine the echosounder manufacturer - this is the first step towards determining the file format,
+        2\.
+Determine the echosounder manufacturer - this is the first step towards determining the file format,</br>
-    - Determine the acquistion hardware and software used to record the data - this determines the file format,
+        3\.
+Determine the acquistion hardware and software used to record the data - this determines the file format,</br>
-    - Harvest file-level metadata (CW or FM mode, number of channels, ...),
+        4\.
+Harvest file-level metadata (CW or FM mode, number of channels, ...) - this confirms that the file is readable.</br>
-    - Output: survey-level and file-level metadata.
+    - **Output**: survey-level and file-level metadata.
 - **Level 1**
     - Input: Level 0 data - raw data file, survey-level, and file-level metadata,
     - Harvest all ancillary data (e.g., motion, GPS, sound speed, attenuation, ...) recorded within the level 0 raw data file,